New Discoveries About the Great Pyramid of Giza

 7. "Queen's" chamber and relative ventilation ducts (likely a serdab)

-10. King's chamber and relative ventilation ducts 11.
-Vertical tunnel
+10. King's chamber with relieving chambers above and relative ventilation ducts

 The design of the ramps that were used to construct the Great pyramid has long been in dispute.
-What we know is that about 2.3 million stone blocks were used to build the pyramid in the 27 year reign of Khufu.
-To place that many stones in only 20-27 years would mean putting a stone in place every three minutes.
+What we do know is that about 2.3 million stone blocks were used to build the 210 terrace-high (including capstone) pyramid in the 27 year reign of Khufu.
+That many stones could be assembled in only 20-27 years if a stone was placed every three minutes during daylight hours, allowing for severe weather interruptions.
 This would necessitate four ramps at the bottom instead of one, then three ramps higher up where fewer stones we needed, then two ramps even higher, then one near the top.

-Once the top of the pyramid was complete, workers would erase the ramps from the top down as the pyramid was finished, by replacing the small ramp stones with the large stones destined to be in the final pyramid.
+Once the top of the pyramid was complete, workers would erase the ramps from the top down as the pyramid was finished, by replacing the small ramp stones with large stones designed to be in the final pyramid.

-The massive scale and unique architecture of the Great pyramid show the most important skills the ancient Egyptians possessed: the ability to design complex construction projects in sequential steps; to create and manage a bureaucracy keeping track of what got done when; and to supervise large numbers of people who produce the end result.
-To a certain extent, the entire Egyptian economy was geared to pyramid construction.
+The massive scale and unique architecture of the Great pyramid reveal the most important skills the ancient Egyptians possessed during the Forth Dynasty: the ability to design complex construction projects in sequential steps; to create and manage a large bureaucracy keeping track of what to get done when; and to supervise massive numbers of people working on a variety of coordinated tasks.
+To a certain extent, the entire Egyptian economy and society were geared toward pyramid construction.

 © 2023-2026 by Topicnews.org